eabwuij/GetAndCleanDataProject/Codebook.md

 9. Creating tidy data by grouping with Subject Name and Activity and getting mean of each variable for that grouping.
 10. Writing tidy data to file.

+## Variables
-Thus the final tidy data contains 88 variables for the average of each mean and standard deiviation of measuremants , each row has the subject id and the activity id with the values for the average measurement.
-Following sit the final list of variables of the tidy data all averaged.
+The final tidy data contains 88 variables for the average of each mean and standard deviation of measurements, each row has the subject id and the activity id with the values for the average measurement.
+Following is the final list of variables of the tidy data all averaged.
 SubjectID
 Activity
 tBodyAccelerometer.mean...X